 The innovative spirit that launched NJCB as the first located in a university, Rutgers School of Communication and Information, permeates its legacy.
 The NJ Center has demonstrated the power of the word by designating literary landmarks, offering programs that provide educators with continuing education credit while honing their skills in the writer’s craft, presenting events that highlight emerging literacies, sponsoring grants to encourage the initiation of new programs and developing awards that convey the NJCB’s values.

-An excursion into NJCB’s projects highlights the designation of Literary Landmarks (LL) in inner cities, which breathes pride in their contributions to NJ culture.
+An excursion into NJCB’s projects highlights the designation of Literary Landmarks (LL) in cities and towns both large and small, which breathes pride in their contributions to NJ culture.
 The first LL, Newark’s Public Library’s Showcasing Information Literacies brought educators to Newark for a program of workshops concentrating on the writer’s craft, the art of storytelling for youth at risk and the use of the NJ public broadcast station for literacy enrichment.
 A partnership with Camden, designating the Walt Whitman House a LL, served as a catalyst for a two-day festival.
 NJCB collaboration with the NJ Juvenile Justice System, headquartered in Trenton, initiated Youth Create Writing and Art, helping the population in 17 detention centers tell their stories in prose, poetry and drawings.
 The results were featured at eight libraries and became an exhibit that traveled throughout the State to great acclaim.

-A focus on Emerging Literacies with the renowned Liberty Science Center, produced Science is FUNdamtal.
+A focus on Emerging Literacies at the Monmouth County Library, produced Science is FUNdamtal.
 Anchored by learning centers in astronomy, physics and robotics, this program featured a NJ astronaut, Robert J. Cenker, who flew aboard the Columbia Space Shuttle.
 Food for Thought—What’s on Your Plate? explored food as science and community service.
 From food preparation, cooking and tasting stations scattered throughout the auditorium well known chefs from New York restaurants, Bon Jovi’s Soul Kitchen and an award winning next generation teen-age chef focused on healthy eating.

 Networking with the state’s libraries is an ongoing NJCB priority.
 With the NJ Library Association as a partner, the NJCB hosted a reception honoring the public libraries where certificates of membership in the NJCB were awarded.
 Later the Center organized a grant competition combining its library members’ interest in literacy with the 350th Anniversary Celebration of the birth of our state.
 The 12 winning libraries received funding for activities combining NJ’s history with reading and writing.
 They were previewed at a daylong event at the Grounds for Sculpture.